Gurnard's Head: History

 The headland is the site of an Iron Age promontory fort known as Trereen Dinas (not to be confused with Treryn Dinas).
 On the cliff-edge, above Treen Cove are the remains of Chapel Jane, which could have been a guild chapel of local fisherman.
 The earliest pottery dates from AD 1100 to 1150, but the original simple structure of the chapel is comparable with the tiny chapels of St Helen's and Teän, on the Isles of Scilly.
 An association with the adjoining stream which according to local, 19th-century, tradition was regarded as a holy well, could indicate an earlier, possibly 8th-century founding.

 To the east of the headland is an engine house belonging to a copper mine, originally known as Treen Copper Mine (before 1821) and later renamed Gurnard's Head Mine.

 There are two small coves to the east of, and sheltered by Gurnard's Head; Treen Cove and Rose-an-Hale Cove.
-In 1870 the Gurnard's Head seine fishery was worth an estimated £800 per year and employed twenty-four men with ten boats and two seines.
+In 1870, the Gurnard's Head seine fishery was worth an estimated £800 per year and employed 24 men with 10 boats and two seines.
 The pilchards (Sardina pilchardus) were sold locally as fresh pilchards rather than salted and sold as fumadoes for the Mediterranean market.
-The Western Fishing Company was dissolved and their assets were auctioned on Monday, 28 June 1880.
+The Western Fishing Company was dissolved and their assets were auctioned on 28 June 1880.
 Included were the Account-house furniture, cellars, lofts and buildings used in the pilchard fishery as well as a launching platform in the cove.
-There were fourteen boats (senn boats, loaders and followers), a capstan, chain blocks and gear, large crane, stage and winch, two seans (seines nets), tuck net and stop net, circa 50 tons of French salt, etc.
+There were 14 boats (senn boats, loaders and followers), a capstan, chain blocks and gear, large crane, stage and winch, two seans (seines nets), tuck net and stop net, and circa 50 tons of French salt.

-The headland was popular with tourists' during Queen Victoria's reign.
-The freehold of the Gurnard's Head Inn was put up for sale by auction on Thursday, 27 May 1880, at the Western Hotel, Penzance.
-The Inn was part of the ′Nicholls' Tenement′ and there was also rights of common on Treen Cliff and 12 acres of ″fertile arable lands and improvable enclosed Crofts and Moors″.
+The headland was popular with tourists during Queen Victoria's reign.
+The freehold of the Gurnard's Head Inn was put up for sale by auction on 27 May 1880, at the Western Hotel, Penzance.
+The Inn was part of the Nicholls' Tenement and there was also rights of common on Treen Cliff and 12 acres of "fertile arable lands and improvable enclosed Crofts and Moors".
 The reserve was £975 and the highest bid was £730 and the property was not sold.